luckyshot/thermostat/README.md

 `gpio -g write 24 1`

+## Frequently Asked Questions

-## How does presence detection work?
+### How does presence detection work?

-I hated the idea of having cameras or microphones listening all the time so I came with the idea of simply tracking specific devices connected to the home's Wi-Fi.
+I hated the idea of having cameras or microphones listening all the time or watching me so I came with the idea of simply tracking if a specific IP address is connected to the home's Wi-Fi.
 For example, my mobile phone.
 If I'm home, my phone will be with me and auto-connect to the Wi-Fi, and disconnect when I leave home.

-It doesn't track individually, it just tracks if there's any of the devices connected.
-You could even set your TV to be the device, or a smart bulb.
-If you set your phone you can always disable Wi-Fi and use cellular data to remain undetected.
+It doesn't track individually, it just tracks if there's any of the IP addresses in the list connected to the network.
+You could even set your smart TV to be the device, or a smart bulb, or a desktop computer.
+If you set your phone and want to become undetected, simply disable Wi-Fi and use cellular data to remain undetected, or change your IP address to another one that's not in the list.

+### How much power does it consume?

+Right now my Raspberry Pi Zero W is using between 0.6 and 0.9W.

+The Raspberry Pi 3 B+ uses 3W but it has Syncthing in it with an old external USB drive, it can go up to 7W whenever it's syncing a lot of stuff and the CPU is at max.

 ## Photos of my setup